Urban rail transit in Canada: Montreal

-An eastward extension of the Blue Line is planned to begin construction in 2021.
+An eastward extension of the Blue Line began construction in 2022.

 Ottawa

 The O-Train began in 2001 as a light rail pilot project to supplement Ottawa's Transitway bus rapid transit system.
-This original line, now known as the Trillium Line, was relatively inexpensive to construct ($21 million) due to its single-track route along a little used freight-rail right-of-way and used diesel multiple units (DMUs) to avoid the cost of building overhead lines along the tracks.
+This original line, now known as Line 2, was relatively inexpensive to construct ($21 million) due to its single-track route along a little used freight-rail right-of-way and used diesel multiple units (DMUs) to avoid the cost of building overhead lines along the tracks.
 The Confederation Line opened in September 2019, replacing portions of the Transitway with an underground tunnel through downtown.